hiro-o918/pyfakerator/examples/README.md

 # Examples

-This directory contains practical examples of using fakerator.
-The examples demonstrate how to use fakerator's factory methods to simplify testing pandera DataFrameModels.
+This directory contains practical examples of using fauxgen.
+The examples demonstrate how to use fauxgen's factory methods to simplify testing pandera DataFrameModels.

 ## Project Structure